 Around the country, other food banks have also reported closing pantries, which often help larger banks distribute food directly to communities in need.
 Food banks in California, New Jersey, Texas and Washington, D.C. have witnessed the closure of food pantries or other distribution agencies and nonprofits they partner with to deliver food.
-Some food banks are seeing a decrease in the amount of food donated.
-The Capital Area Food Bank in Washington saw a 75 percent dip in donated food supply.
+Some food banks, like the Capital Area Food Bank in Washington, are seeing a decrease in the amount of food and supplies donated.

 Despite closures and shortages in staff and supply, the demand for food has never been higher, forcing food banks to quickly learn how to ramp up their efforts with fewer resources on hand than normal.

-The Central Texas Food Bank, for example, served about 50,000 people a week before social distancing guidelines were encouraged.
-As the virus gained traction in the US in late winter, the food bank began serving an additional 22,000 new individuals.
+For example, the Central Texas Food Bank served about 50,000 people just a week before social distancing guidelines were encouraged.
+As the virus gained traction in the US by mid-March, the food bank began serving an additional 22,000 more individuals.
 Those numbers have continued to rise into April.

-With food donations down, food banks have to find alternate ways to procure the same stream of supply.
-They’ve turned to purchasing food themselves using larger portions of their budgets to make it happen.
+Food banks have had to find alternate ways to procure a steady stream of supply since the drop in donations.
+They’ve resorted to purchasing food themselves, using larger portions of their budgets to make it happen.
 Monetary donations, however, are on the rise.
 Multiple food banks have received financial donations from corporate supporters and foundations have been more generous lately, with individual monetary donations remaining despite a nationwide economic slowdown.

-Some food banks have found other revenue streams and opportunities that help make ends meet.
-The Capital Area Food Bank has formed partnerships with Bank of America and Mars, the candy company, each donating $500,000 to help with the organization’s efforts to provide food to the newly food-insecure.
-The Central California Food Bank has partnered with a local tech company to facilitate delivery for home-bound individuals like seniors and people with disabilities.
+The Capital Area Food Bank has found other ways to ends meet.
+It formed partnerships with Bank of America and Mars, the candy company, each donating $500,000 to help with the organization’s efforts to provide food to the newly food-insecure.
+Another food bank taking similar initiatives is the Central California Food Bank, which partnered with a local tech company to facilitate delivery for home-bound individuals like seniors and people with disabilities.

-Customers who can pick up their food are also on the receiving end of major changes.
+Customers who can pick up their food are also taking advantage of major changes.
 To minimize contact with food, volunteers and staff members at food banks across the US have begun boxing produce and shelf-stable items like pasta, rice and canned foods.

-This unusual demand will likely persist even when the coronavirus dies down.
-Food banks are foreseeing people struggling financially for a long time and hope to be able to continue to respond to their food needs as time goes on.
-Aside from raising money, there are lingering concerns on where the food will come from in the near future.
+This unusually high demand will likely persist even when the coronavirus pandemic passes.
+Since food banks are foreseeing people struggling financially for a long time, they hope to be able to respond to their food needs as time goes on.
+Aside from budget, there remain concerns on where the food will come from in the near future.

-So in recent weeks, food banks have had to balance double duty: rapidly adjust to new food distribution protocols to prioritize safety and avoid contamination while at the same time create a sustainable operation that lasts well beyond the coronavirus.
+So in recent weeks, food banks have had to balance double duty: quickly adjust to new food distribution protocols to prioritize safety and avoid contamination while creating a sustainable operation that lasts well beyond the coronavirus.